 October 15th: Belfast - Glasgow

-Our time in Ireland comes to and end and we make the short trip across the water, into bonnie Scotland.
-While the two destinations often get pooled together, Scotland and Ireland are more different that you night expect.
-While this is subtle at first, the gap quickly widens and you’ll be in awe at what Scotland has to offer, and it’s not just because the men in wear skirts!
+Our time in Ireland comes to an end and we make the short trip across the water, into bonnie Scotland.
+While the two destinations often get pooled together, Scotland and Ireland are more different that you might expect.
+While this is subtle at first, the gap quickly widens and you’ll be in awe at what Scotland has to offer, and it’s not just because the men in wear skirts.

-The journey from Belfast to Cairnryan is a short 2+ hours and this give us plenty time to take in the home of the famous Robert Burns, but maybe an in-depth Scotch tasting before arrive into Scotlands true character, a city that’s as true to itself as any I’ve seen.
+The journey from Belfast to Cairnryan is a short 2+ hours and this gives us plenty time to take in the home of the famous Robert Burns, after we will experience an in-depth Scotch tasting before arriving into Scotland’s most charming city, a place that’s as true to itself as any I’ve seen.
 The locals are proud and wear their city with great pride.
 After a brief city tour, the rest of the evening will be yours to enjoy.
 I’d encourage you to go explore, meet the locals, try the Haggis, tell a tale or two and take in the wonder that is Scotland.

 October 16th: Loch Lomand, Edinburgh

 Departing Glasgow, we venture into Loch Lomand, and The Trossachs National Park.
 Straddling both the Scottish Highlands and the Lowlands, this island-studded loch boasts the largest surface area of any of Scotland’s lakes.
 After we continue to Stirling Castle for a guided tour, perched above the city of Stirling on a chunk of volcanic rock, this mighty Scottish fortress has a dramatic story to tell, the castle also offers superb views over Stirling and Scotland’s green hills and valleys.

 We head back towards Edinburgh, but the drive is anything but ordinary, as we pass Linlithgow Palace and the Kelpies monument, the largest equine sculptures in the world.